orai-nlp/Bilakit/README.md

 INSTALLATION
 ============

-Installing Bilakt requires the following steps:
+Installing Bilakit requires the following steps:

-If you already have installed in your machine JDK7 and MAVEN 3, please go to step 3 directly.
+If you already have installed in your machine JDK7+ and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps:

-1. Install JDK 1.7
+1. Install JDK 1.7+ (Tested with 1.8 1.11 is not compatible)
 -------------------

 If you do not install JDK 1.7 in a default location, you will probably need to configure the PATH in .bashrc or .bash_profile: